Apothecary

 What element is Feverfew associated with?

-Feverfew is associated with the Water element and the sign of Virgo, and resonates with the Crown chakra.
+Feverfew is associated with the Water element, the sign of Virgo, and resonates with the Crown chakra.

 What planet rules Feverfew?